Oink70/node-stratum-pool/README.md

     "banningWalletAddress": {
         "enabled": true,
-        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 500, //Check invalid percent when this many shares have been submitted "purgeInterval": 300 //Every this many seconds clear out the list of old bans "banned": [
+        "time": 600, //How many seconds to ban worker for "purgeInterval": 300 //Every this many seconds clear out the list of old bans "banned": [
             // List of Wallet address to ban.